 The Sibshops model mixes information and discussion activities with new games (designed to be unique, offbeat and appealing to a wide ability range) and special guests.
 There are currently more than 200 Sibshops across the United States, Canada and elsewhere.
 All are modeled after Seattle Children's Seattle-area Sibshops!
 To learn where else in the world you can find a Sibshop, visit the Sibling Support Project, a national program dedicated to the concerns of brothers and sisters of people with special needs.

-Sibshops for Siblings of Kids with Special Developmental and Learning Needs includes, but is not limited to, autism, Down syndrome, ADHD and developmental delays.
+Sibshops for Siblings of Kids with Special Developmental and Learning Needs (morning session) includes, but is not limited to, autism, Down syndrome, ADHD and developmental delays.

 - Classes in September, November, January, March and May are for siblings ages 6 to 9.